Diaper Dermatitis in Children

 - Your child has diarrhea or frequent bowel movements

-- Your child is taking antibiotic medicines.
+- Your child is taking antibiotics.
 Or you are taking antibiotics and you are breastfeeding.

 What are the symptoms of diaper dermatitis?